neurogomez/neural_ensemble_identification/README.md

-# Identifying Neural Ensembles in Barrel Cortex
+# Identifying neural ensembles from calcium imaging data

-A PhD rotation project in the Feldman Lab (UC Berkeley): identifying and characterizing neural ensembles in mouse primary somatosensory cortex (S1, barrel cortex) from 2-photon calcium imaging data recorded during whisker stimulation.
+A PhD rotation project aimed at identifying and characterizing neural ensembles in mouse primary somatosensory cortex (S1, barrel cortex) from 2-photon calcium imaging data recorded during whisker stimulation.

-**Goal:** determine whether whisker-evoked activity organizes into distinct, spatially and functionally coherent neural ensembles, and how the choice of detection method (PCA vs. ICA vs. CRF) and preprocessing (binary spikes vs. spike probability) affects what's found.
+**Goal:** determine whether stimulus-evoked neural activity organizes into distinct and functionally connected neural ensembles.
+Neural ensmbles are defined as co-active groups of neurons that are functionally connected.
+Here I tested different detection methods (PCA vs. ICA vs. CRF) and preprocessing (binary spikes vs. spike probability) to see if that impacted neural ensemble identity and detection.

-**Approach:** infer spikes from raw calcium traces, then compare three ensemble-detection strategies: PCA + k-means clustering (the primary method, iterated and refined across three notebooks), Reconstruction ICA (RICA), and Conditional Random Fields (the method used by the Yuste Lab for this class of problem).
+**Approach:** infer spikes from raw calcium traces, then compare three ensemble-detection strategies: PCA + k-means clustering (the primary method, iterated and refined across three notebooks), Reconstruction ICA (RICA), and Conditional Random Fields (a method developed by the Yuste Lab for this class of problem).
 Each identified ensemble is characterized by its spatial organization across barrel columns and its whisker tuning.

 ## Notebooks